Navigate to other Indicators filtered by Domain

 Aggregation

-17.1 may aggregate to 19.2: Number and percent of countries in the portfolio that have a climate policy that includes SRHR.
+17.1 may aggregate to 19.2: Number and percent of countries in the portfolio that have a climate policy that includes SRHR

-17.2 may aggregate to 19.3: Number and percent of countries in the portfolio which have completed a Vulnerability and Adaptation Assessment (VAA).
+17.2 may aggregate to 19.3: Number and percent of countries in the portfolio which have completed a Vulnerability and Adaptation Assessment (VAA)

 Indicator Source

-17.1: Adapted from WHO VAA Guide.
+17.1: Adapted from WHO VAA Guide

 Implementation Guidance

-For an example of how climate policies and other key documents can be assessed for their integration of SRHR, see the methods section of the report Sexual and Reproductive Health and Rights in National Adaptation Plans & Health National Adaptation Plans: A Global Review.
+For an example of how climate policies and other key documents can be assessed for their integration of SRHR, see the methods section of our report Sexual and Reproductive Health and Rights in National Adaptation Plans & Health National Adaptation Plans: A Global Review.

 Indicator 18: